leangjia/blender_docs/manual/addons/import_export/mesh_atomic.rst

    Choose the shape in the first selector.
 Material
    Choose one of the materials in the second selector.
-The materials are only examples, further refinements can be done in the Materials tab of the Properties editor.
+The materials are only examples, further refinements can be done in the Materials tab of the Properties.
 Special
    Here, you can choose an object with a special shape, material, etc.
    Such objects are quite nice to represent defects in atomic structures.
    When choosing such a special object, you cannot anymore separately choose the shape and material from above.
-In the Objects and Materials tabs of the Properties editor further changes can be done.
+In the Objects and Materials tabs of the Properties further changes can be done.

 Replace